-Although the teaching syllabus may not be recognised by the department of education, playtimes in Educare centres provide fun activities that have educational value.
+Although the teaching syllabus may not be recognized by the department of education, playtimes in Educare centers provide fun activities that have educational value.
 Most programs will have selected themes and teachers are qualified in early childhood development.

 Childcare for pre-school children

-Children in South Africa are not obligated to attend school until they are seven years old.
-Prior to that, most children spend their days in a nursery that provide preliminary education.
+Children in South Africa don’t need to attend school until they are seven years old.
+Prior to that, most children spend their days in a nursery that provides preliminary education.

-Most nurseries accept children from two years an upwards.
-Some will also enrol children as young as 18 months.
+Most nurseries accept children from two years and upwards.
+Some will also enroll children as young as 18 months.
 Children aged four and above will move into the pre-primary classes.

-Many of the pre-primary schools are attached to a private school, so before choosing a nursey, check out which school it is attached to.
-This will make the transition from nursery to school easier for your child as they will already have already started the curriculum assigned by that school.
+Many of the pre-primary schools are part of a private school; before choosing a nursery, check out which school it is attached to.
+This makes the transition from nursery to school easier for your child; they’ll already have started that school’s curriculum.
 Opening hours are usually 8.30 or 9am until 5-6pm.

-The education syllabus in pre-schools is typically provided by the government although private schools also have their own curriculum.
+The government typically provides the education syllabus for pre-schools, although private schools also have their own.
 Fees for private schools tend to be higher, but the standard of education is higher as well.

-Although there is more focus on education in pre-schools, children still have plenty of play time and supervised activities are usually organized.
+Although there is more focus on education in pre-schools, children still have plenty of playtime.
+They usually organize supervised activities, too.

 Preschools in South Africa differ quite considerably and there is a wide variety of educational programs and requirements.
 For example, some nurseries and pre-schools require that children are potty-trained before they are accepted whereas other nurseries provide potty-training.

 Nursery fees range between R2,295 and R9,950 a term depending on the area and quality of the educational program.
-You also have to pay a registration fee and a placement fee if you are accepted together with a security deposit.
+You must also pay a registration fee and a placement fee; this is in addition to your security deposit.
 This can add an extra R8000 just to get your child a placement.